 For any health plan you choose, you’ll pay a monthly payment, called a premium, to keep your policy active.
 Depending on your plan, you may also pay each time you receive medical care.
+Generally, the higher your premiums, the lower your out-of-pocket costs — and vice versa.
 Those out-of-pocket costs may include copayments, deductibles and coinsurance.

 When looking at plan costs, think about how you use medical services.
 If you’re pretty healthy and rarely visit a doctor or a hospital, it may make sense to choose a plan with lower premiums.
 Just recognize that in return for those lower premiums, your out-of-pocket costs will be higher when you do receive care.

 If you use health care more frequently, it may make sense to pay a little more each month in your premium so you don’t have to dig as deep into your wallet every time you need care.

 When you need medical care, it can be helpful to choose a provider or a facility in your health plan’s “network.”
 The network includes the facilities, providers and suppliers your health insurer or plan has contracted with to provide health care services.
 Your insurance company has agreed to pay those health care providers a certain amount of money for your visits – usually a discounted rate.
 Because of those discounts, you pay less when you see a health care provider in the network versus one who’s outside the network.